portworx/px-dev/quick-start/README.md

-# Running px-lite with Docker-compose
+# Running px-lite with Docker Compose

 You can start `px-lite` with `docker-compose` as follows: